gauravparmar/node-api/README.md

 ## NOTE :

+### 1. run "npm install" before using this project to install required node modules
-### 1. Refer "API call screenshots" folder for sample API call screenshots
+### 2. Refer "API call screenshots" folder for sample API call screenshots
-### 2. All data is saved in data.txt file
+### 3. All data is saved in data.txt file
-### 3. Use /api endpoint to access APIs
+### 4. Use /api endpoint to access APIs

 ## API information :